mourner/rbush/README.md

 var result = tree.collides([40, 20, 80, 70]);
 ```

-Returns `true` if there are any items in the given bounding box, otherwise `false`.
+Returns `true` if there are any items intersecting the given bounding box, otherwise `false`.

 ### Export and Import